DamonOehlman/testrest/README.md

 # testREST - REST API Testing Solution

-__NOTE:__ _testREST is currently a work in progress, and not ready for use.
-Comments regarding overall approach, however, are definitely appreciated :)_
+__NOTE:__ _testREST is currently a work in progress, feel free to use it, and please report issues, but don't get upset when it doesn't quite do what you expect it to._

 testREST is a helper for writing unit tests against a REST API.
 It's been written to fill a gap in current testing solutions for testing a REST API.
 While a [few people](http://stackoverflow.com/questions/203495/testing-rest-webservices) are happy using [SoapUI](http://www.soapui.org/) for testing webservices in general, I think things could be better.